Ahmed-Khanji/Ahmed-Khanji/README.md

 # Hi, I'm Ahmed! 👋
-## Software Engineer and Developer
+## Software Engineer and Full Stack Developer

 - 📖 Currently a Computer Science student at Concordia University
 - 🔭 Working on Data Analytics and Machine Learning